go-aah/docs/aah-application-binary.md

 ## Stop

 aah application binary listens to `SIGINT` and `SIGTERM` OS signal.
-On receiving these signals -
+On receiving these signals:

   * Application publishes `OnPreShutdown` server extension event.
   * Application performs the graceful shutdown with timeout of `server.timeout.grace_shutdown` from `aah.conf`.